 Appeals.

-Any person adversely affected by a decision of the Director or the Planning Commission regarding a special exception may appeal that decision to the Land Use Hearing Officer.
+Any person adversely affected by a decision of the Planning Commission regarding a special exception may appeal that decision to the Land Use Hearing Officer.

 Any person adversely affected by a decision of the Land Use Hearing Officer regarding a special exception may appeal that decision to the 3rd District Court of Salt Lake County.